Chinese President Xi backs Hong Kong 'only for patriots' election - ExBulletin

 All the candidates were vetted by a largely pro-Beijing committee before they could be nominated.

-Xi told Beijing chief executive Carrie on Wednesday that after the election, Hong Kong people would join in “the achievement of the great rejuvenation of the Chinese nation.”
+Xi told Beijing chief executive Carrie on Wednesday that after the election, Hong Kong people will be sure to join in carrying out the great rejuvenation of the Chinese nation.

 They followed widespread and increasingly violent anti-government protests in 2019 that prompted Beijing to impose a sweeping national security law on Hong Kong, followed by a reorganization of the electoral process and a transformation of the membership. of the Legislative Council to stack it with the pro-Beijing. loyalists.